 Provide improved transparency to Market Participants when Outages with this potential congestion impact are submitted with less than 90 days’ notice.

-PRS and TAC approved NPRR758 in May 2016 and the BOD approved it in June 2016.
-Although the recommended priority date for NPRR758 is in 2017, TAC requested ERCOT, along with WMS and ROS, to begin developing the High Impact Transmission Elements (HITEs) list for TAC approval, with the intent of posting this HITE list prior to the implementation of the rest of the NPRR.
-Purposes of this document is to describe the process by which ERCOT staff and stakeholders will identify the HITEs and develop the HITE list.
+PRS and TAC approved NPRR758 in May 2016 and the ERCOT BOD approved it in June 2016.
+Although the recommended implementation date for NPRR758 was in September 2017, TAC requested ERCOT, along with WMS and ROS, to begin developing the High Impact Transmission Elements (HITEs) list for TAC approval, with the intent of posting this HITE list prior to the implementation of the rest of the NPRR.
+The purpose of this document is to describe the process by which ERCOT staff and stakeholders will identify the HITEs and develop the HITE list.

-In 2017, the OCITF transitioned into a standing ERCOT Working Group, the Outage Coordination Working Group, (OCWG) which is a working group of ROS reporting jointly to both ROS and WMS in order to facilitate the stakeholder review described in this document.
-This provides a single working group where the level of detailed discussion needed for this review can occur, rather than having a similar discussion in a ROS working group and also in a WMS working group.
+In 2017, the OCITF transitioned into a standing ERCOT Working Group, the Outage Coordination Working Group, (OCWG), a working group of ROS reporting jointly to both ROS and WMS in order to facilitate the stakeholder review described in this document.
+This provided a single working group where the level of detailed discussion needed for this review could occur, rather than having a similar discussion in a ROS working group and also in a WMS working group.
+In February 2019, ROS voted to amend the Operations Working Group (OWG) scope to absorb the HITE list process from OCWG.

 methodology